den-yefa/Triathlon-Sports-Financial-Analysis-/README.md

 * In term of funds distribution, more money was spent on labor, payroll and equipment.

 Recommendations
-* Cost Management:With Labor, Payroll and Equipment being the highest in terms of funds distribution, continue to monitor and manage operating expenses, particularly payroll and equipemnt, to improve profitability.
+* Cost Management:With Labor, Payroll and Equipment being the highest in terms of funds distribution, continue to monitor and manage operating expenses, particularly payroll and equipment, to improve profitability.
 Consider increasing the fund distribution in Marketing.
 * Business Line Optimization: Nutrition and food supplement business line is very low in terms of performance, identify areas for improvement or potential opportunities such as increase in expenses.
 Upselling is another way to encourage customers to buy this product
 * Financial Forecasting: Develop a financial forecasting model to anticipate future trends and make informed business decisions.
 * Risk Management: Assess and mitigate potential financial risks, such as market fluctuations and economic downturns.